Last updated: March 26, 2026

 You may already have a security assessment procedure, but if you don’t, consider developing one simultaneously with your integration strategy.

-Your assessment may be influenced by your organization’s security policies, as well as governmental policies and often these exclude the cloud for security reasons.
+Your assessment may be influenced by your organization’s security policies, as well as governmental policies, regulatory requirements, and customer obligations.

-As part of the security, also consider including what data you are about to share and with who to avoid data leaks.
+As part of security, also consider what data you are about to share, with whom, under what access rules, and how incidents will be detected and handled.

 Don’t write an integration strategy document just to forget about it.
 Your integration strategy needs to be a living document.